MimirHQ/battleshipdocs/start.md

 ## Developing Your Ship

 Implement your ship in `PlayerShip.java`.
-[Read the API guide](api.md) to learn how to use the battleship methods.
+[Read the API guide](api.md) to learn how to use the Battleship methods.

 ## Running the Mission

-Navigate to the directory level that contains the battleship core library and the mission package.
+Navigate to the directory level that contains the Battleship core library and the mission package.
 Compile and run the mission by running these commands in your terminal.
 Use the real mission id instead of `missionfoldername`.

 ```
 javac missionfoldername/Main.java